flashcordon/big-history/Exploration-spatiale.md

 collision avoidance capability may help, but without adherence to current guidelines and an active debris removal program, future spacecraft operators will face an increasing orbital debris popula- tion that will increasingly limit spacecraft lifetimes.
+- In 2018 a British satellite was launched 300 km above the Earth and successfully demonstrated its plan to capture debris.
+RemoveDebris, a project lead by the University of Surrey and assisted by other organisations including Airbus, captured a shoebox-sized object by smothering it in a huge net.
+-

 # Configuration de l'ISS